 I’m more of a Bullet Journal girl, but when I saw this beauty, I knew I had to have it!

-If you’re into dated planners or just in pretty planners – you might wanna consider getting this one.
+If you’re into dated planners or just pretty planners – you might want to consider getting this one.
 Let me tell you all about it!